Tannugupta04/Iris-Flower-Classifier-Visual-Data-Explorer/README.md

+Developed a web application using Streamlit to deploy a trained machine learning model.
+The app should allow users to input data, receive predictions, and understand model outputs through visualizations.
+This helped me to learn how to make your models accessible and interactive.

 # 🌼 Iris Flower Classifier & Visual Data Explorer

 This Streamlit web app allows users to **classify iris flower species** based on input features and provides a rich set of **interactive visualizations** to explore the famous [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris).